gpratte/react-poker-game-2022-12-22/README.md

 _create-react-app_ installed react version 18 (as you can see by the react version in the package.json).

+## step 15 upgrade router version 6
+Upgraded the react router from version 5.x to 6.x.

 ## step 14 error boundry
 Use the React provided error boundry (https://reactjs.org/docs/error-boundaries.html) and surround the EditPlayer component.
 Customize the JSX that ErrorBoundry shows.